 Fire Location Effects

 A fire located in a corner entrains less air than the same fire (same HRR, same fire diameter, etc.) in the open.
-As a result, the plume centerline temperature at a specified elevation above the fire base is expected to be higher for the location than for the open location.
-The Fire Protection SDP accounts for fire location effects on the vertical ZOI by quadrupling the HRR and the fire area for corner fires. uadrupling the fire area is accomplished by replacing D in Equation with 2D.
-This adjustment is based on the “image” method, which is illustrated in Figure 6...
+As a result, the plume centerline temperature at a specified elevation above the fire base is expected to be higher for the corner location than for the open location.
+The Fire Protection SDP accounts for fire location effects on the vertical ZOI by quadrupling the HRR and the fire area for corner fires.
+Quadrupling the fire area is accomplished by replacing D in Equations 16 and 17 with 2D.
+This adjustment is based on the “image” method, which is illustrated in Figure 6.3.2.
 The method essentially determines the vertical ZOI based on the plume centerline temperature for an axisymmetric fire that has the same ratio of plume circumference (or area for air entrainment) to HRR as the wall or corner fire.
-However, the “image” method is conservative because it neglects the heat losses from the flame and plume to the wall.
-This is (partly) offset by heat losses to the wall, which cools the plume down.
-The present Fire Protection SDP 10.
+However, the “image” method is conservative because it neglects the heat losses from the flame and plume to the walls.
+This is (partly) offset by heat losses to the walls, which cools the plume down.
+The present Fire Protection SDP no longer applies a location factor for wall fires based on the recommendations in NUREG-2178, Vol. 2 (Reference 10).

-Figure 6..
-Schematic of the “Image” Method for Corner Fires.
+Figure 6.3.2 – Schematic of the “Image” Method for Corner Fires.